-The policy gap in turn indicates the efficiency of VAT policy structure by calculating the difference between theoretical revenue given a hypothetical, 'ideal' policy framework and potential revenue given the current policy framework.
-The VAT policy gap is calculated to be between 27 percent and 33 percent during the period of 2007 to 2012, while the average in European countries is 41 percent.
-The IMF Report concludes that the level of the VAT policy gap in South Africa is low by international standards, "owing to this country's simple VAT policy structure".
-6
+The policy gap shows the efficiency of VAT policy structure by calculating the difference between theoretical revenue given a hypothetical, 'ideal' policy framework and potential revenue given the current policy framework.
+The policy gap is calculated to be between 27 percent and 33 percent during the period of 2007 to 2012, while the average of European countries is 41 percent.
+The level of the VAT policy gap in South Africa is low by international standards, owing to its simple VAT policy structure.